barche/QmlJuliaExamples/README.md

 ```julia
 ENV["QSG_RENDER_LOOP"] = "basic"
 ```
-on top of most scripts to disable QML multithreading which is not yet supported by QML 0.8.
+on top of most scripts to disable QML multithreading which is not yet supported by QML 0.9.

 ### Basic examples
-- board
+- board  OK
-  Qt Warning: load glyph failed
 - canvas OK
 - canvas_alpha OK
 - canvas_twice OK